rlmcpherson/s3gof3r/README.md

 **Features**

+- *Speed:* Especially for larger s3 objects where parallelism can be exploited, s3gof3r will saturate the bandwidth of an EC2 instance.
+See the Benchmarks above.

+- *Streaming Uploads and Downloads:* As the above examples illustrate, streaming allows the gof3r command-line tool to be used with linux/unix pipes.
+This allows transformation of the data in parallel as it is uploaded or downloaded from S3.

 - *End-to-end Integrity Checking:* s3gof3r calculates the md5 hash of the stream in parallel while uploading and downloading.
 On upload, a file containing the md5 hash is saved in s3.
 This is checked against the calculated md5 on download.
 On upload, the content-md5 of each part is calculated and sent with the header to be checked by AWS. s3gof3r also checks the 'hash of hashes' returned by S3 in the `Etag` field on completion of a multipart upload.
 See the [S3 API Reference](http://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadComplete.html) for details.